Xi Cancri

-Xi Cancri (ξ Cancri, abbreviated Xi Cnc, ξ Cnc) is a spectroscopic binary star system in the zodiac constellation of Cancer.
-It is visible to the naked eye with an apparent visual magnitude of +5.15.
-Based upon parallax measurements obtained during the Hipparcos mission, it is roughly 370 light-years distant from the Sun.
+Xi Cancri is a binary star system in the zodiac constellation of Cancer.
+Its name is a Bayer designation that is Latinised from ξ Cancri, and abbreviated Xi Cnc or ξ Cnc.
+This system is faintly visible to the naked eye with a combined apparent visual magnitude of +5.15.
+Based upon parallax measurements, it is approximately 410 light-years distant from the Sun.
+At its present distance, the visual magnitude is diminished by an extinction factor of 0.135 due to interstellar dust.
+It is drifting further away with a line of sight velocity of +8 km/s.